Contribute to the Better Internet for Kids portal!

 The quarterly BIK bulletin aims to keep readers informed of safer and better internet issues and opportunities across Europe and beyond.
 It is published each March, June, September and December, and emailed direct to around 2,500 subscribers and published and archived on the BIK portal.
 In each edition, we feature a mix of news, research and resources from many of the key stakeholders in keeping children and young people safe online, be they European Safer Internet Centres, research organisations, industry partners, policy makers or experts in the field.
 Each edition has a focus topic, alongside general interest news items.
 You can subscribe to receive the BIK bulletin direct to your mailbox here.

-We are happy to accept guest articles, blog posts and resources for the BIK portal (and associated services) if they are non-commercial in nature, and relate to the core aims of creating a safer and better internet for children and young people across the globe.
+We are happy to consider guest articles, blog posts and resources for the BIK portal (and associated services) if they are non-commercial in nature, and relate to the core aims of creating a safer and better internet for children and young people across the globe.
 We are not able to offer payment, but will of course credit the author.
 All content contributions are also subject to in-house edits, but we try to keep this to a minimum.

 Please download our content contribution guidelines for further information.

 Should you have any questions, or wish to discuss other content contributions opportunities, please contact us.
+Please note, however, acceptance of any content contributions is at the discretion of the platform editorial team.

 - BIK team